SaifAyman23/react-websocket-chat/README.md

 * If the WebSocket is disconnected, sending events will fail silently and log a warning if `log` is enabled.

 ---
+> This hook was made with a specific setup in mind, customize it as much as you want to fit your needs.